missive/emoji-mart/README.md

 <Picker custom={customEmojis} />
 ```

+The `customCategory` string is optional.
+If you include it, then the custom emoji will be shown in whatever
+categories you define.
+If you don't include it, then there will just be one category called "Custom."

 ## Not Found
 You can provide a custom Not Found object which will allow the appearance of the not found search results to change.
 In this case, we change the default 'sleuth_or_spy' emoji to Octocat when our search finds no results.